• Skip to primary navigation

 First, they want to attract potential candidates.
 Second, they want to learn more about candidates.

-Learning about a candidate is often difficult on LinkedIn.
-Profiles often read exactly like a resume.
-So to learn more about applicants, recruiters turn to social media.
-They want to see if candidates are a culture fit and learn about their hobbies and interests to get a full picture of who they are.
+Here’s why they are turning to Instagram rather than relying on LinkedIn.
+Most LinkedIn profiles read exactly like a resume.
+They are void of information about the personal side.
+In order to learn more about applicants, recruiters turn to where most people are active on social media.
+Right now, that’s Instagram.
+Employers want to see if candidates are a culture fit and learn about their hobbies and interests to get a full picture of who they are.

-To learn more about what employers evaluate on social media, read Social Media Used To Evaluate Job Seekers 2018.
+To learn more about what employers evaluate on social media, read Social Media Used To Evaluate Job Seekers.

 Your Instagram Profile